nisarg2907/phonio/README.md

    ```

 3. Set up your environment variables:
-   - Create a `.env.local` file in the root of your project.
+   - Create a `.env` file in the root of your project.
    - Copy the contents of `.env.example` into `.env`.
    - Replace the placeholder values with your actual LiveKit API key, secret, and URLs.